 The Affordable Care Act (ACA), signed into law on March 23, 2010, aims to provide greater access to health care coverage, improve the quality of services delivered and reduce the rate of increase in health spending.
 The ACA provides new ways to help hospitals, doctors and other health care providers coordinate care for beneficiaries so that health care quality is improved and unnecessary spending reduced.
-Many seniors are already benefiting from provisions of the law such as receiving preventive services and paying lower Medicare prescription drug costs.
+Improvements made in the ACA to Medicare preventive services and prescription drug coverage have lowered the out-of-pocket costs of millions of seniors.
 Below are some of the ways that the Affordable Care Act is helping seniors.

 Preventive Services and Annual Wellness Visit

 - Medicare beneficiaries are eligible to receive many preventive services with no out-of-pocket costs.
 These include flu shots, tobacco cessation counseling, as well as no-cost screenings for cancer, diabetes and other chronic diseases.
 Seniors can also get an annual wellness visit so they can talk to their doctor about any health concerns.
-Because of the ACA, over 37 million seniors have received at least one of these preventive services with no out-of-pocket costs in 2013.
+Because of the ACA, over 39 million seniors have received at least one of these preventive services with no out-of-pocket costs.

 Lower Medicare Part B Premiums

-- ACA reforms are making Medicare more efficient and reducing overall health care costs, which has helped keep Part B premiums from rising.
-In 2014, the Medicare Part B premium is $104.90 and the Part B annual deductible is $147, the same as in 2013.
-The 2013 Part B monthly premium – $104.90 – was lower than previously projected by the Medicare trustees.
+ACA reforms are making Medicare more efficient and reducing overall health care costs, which has helped contain the cost of Part B premiums for most people.
+In 2016, the Medicare Part B premium is $104.90 and the Part B annual deductible is $166, the same as in 2015.
+The premium is $121.80 (or higher depending on your income) for individuals who enroll in Part B for the first time in 2016, don’t get Social Security benefits or are directly billed for Part B premiums.